 - Installer disc: It will create the VM and install the operating system from the physical media drive of the PC.

-– Installer disk image file (iso): It will create the VM and install the operating system contained in an ISO image file on your computer, which you will select by clicking the “Browse…” button.
-This is the most common option and one I will use in this tutorial.
-Note that when selecting ISO, VMware will recognize the operating system contained in ISO in most cases.
+- Installer disk image file (iso): You will create the VM and install the operating system contained in an ISO image file on your computer, which you will select by clicking on the “Browse…” button.
+This is the most common option and the one I will use in this tutorial.
+Note that when selecting the ISO, VMware will recognize the operating system contained in the ISO in most cases.